 - Stay positive and have fun!
 While a certain amount of tension is virtually unavoidable, it doesn’t mean that these years have to be altogether painful.
 Although your struggling middle school girls are turning into young adults, they are still your children.
 By keeping a positive attitude, you encourage them to turn into better people.

 - Consider professional help.
-For those times when positivity alone can’t do it, there’s Asheville Academy for Girls.
+For those times when positivity alone can’t do it, there’s Asheville Academy.
 Asheville Academy, a therapeutic boarding school for young girls ages 10-14, can help your daughter find the success she deserves.